sarahsemeen09/paintApp/README.md

 # Comments on Design

-""Paint Canvas and ShapeList:""
+Paint Canvas and ShapeList:

 - A Singleton pattern is used for the Paint Canvas and also the Shape List
 - This is done because having a single instance for the canvas helps in maintaining exclusivity
 - Various classes are implemented onto the paint canvas and changes are made

-""For Drawing Shapes""
+For Drawing Shapes
 - A stategy pattern in used to draw the shape onto the canvas.
 - The CreateShapeCommand specifies the shape to be created and the DrawShape puts the patterns onto the canvas.
 - They both in collaboration make for a cleaner execution of shapes.